-Using data from the Arista switch keyframe, SolarCapture can convert a received packet software timestamp (arrival at the host) to a hardware timestamp (arrival at the switch) to deliver greater accuracy in received packet timestamps.
+SolarCapture uses the keyframes and timestamp field to convert a received packet software timestamp (arrival at the host) to a hardware timestamp (arrival at the switch) to deliver greater accuracy in received packet timestamps.

 Timestamps are UTC time at the switch.